Vatuu/discord-rpc/README.md

 Java Wrapper of the Discord-RPC Library for Discord Rich Presence.

 Ever wanted to use the Discord Rich Presence API in a Java Application, but then realized that the native version is C++ only?
 Well, worry no more, because Vatuu's Discord RPC is here.
-A complete wrapper of all functions the native Dynamic Library from the Discord Team contains.
+A complete wrapper of all functions the native Dynamic Library contains.

 ## Features
-Set advanced informations about your game in the players profile, when they use your Application, from text, to images, timers and even the option of joining/spectating a game!
+Set advanced pieces of information about your game in the players' profile, when they use your Application, from text to images, timers and even giving the option of joining/spectating a game!

 The so-called Rich Presence contains the following fields for you to fill in: